Developer Resources

 import { useEffect } from 'react'; const MyComponent = () => { // The code below will load the embed useEffect(() => { const widgetScriptSrc = 'https://tally.so/widgets/embed.js'; const load = () => { // Load Tally embeds if (typeof Tally !== 'undefined') { Tally.loadEmbeds(); return; } // Fallback if window.Tally is not available document .querySelectorAll('iframe[data-tally-src]:not([src])') .forEach((iframeEl) => { iframeEl.src = iframeEl.dataset.tallySrc; }); }; // If Tally is already loaded, load the embeds if (typeof Tally !== 'undefined') { load(); return; } // If the Tally widget script is not loaded yet, load it if (document.querySelector(`script[src="${widgetScriptSrc}"]`) === null) { const script = document.createElement('script'); script.src = widgetScriptSrc; script.onload = load; script.onerror = load; document.body.appendChild(script); return; } }, []); return ( <div> <iframe data-tally-src="https://tally.so/embed/mRoDv3?alignLeft=1&hideTitle=1&transparentBackground=1&dynamicHeight=1" loading="lazy" width="100%" height="216" frameBorder={0} marginHeight={0} marginWidth={0} title="Newsletter subscribers" ></iframe> </div> ); }; export default MyComponent;

-Next.js app embed example
+Embed in Next.js app

 // pages/index.tsx import Script from 'next/script' export default function Homepage() { return ( <div> <iframe data-tally-src="https://tally.so/embed/mRoDv3?alignLeft=1&hideTitle=1&transparentBackground=1&dynamicHeight=1" loading="lazy" width="100%" height="216" frameBorder={0} marginHeight={0} marginWidth={0} title="Newsletter subscribers" ></iframe> <Script src="https://tally.so/widgets/embed.js" onLoad={() => Tally.loadEmbeds()} /> </div> ); }